To use the print functionality, we should set the allowPrint

 }

-Note: The exporting of the linear gauge as base64 string is not supported in the PDF export.
+The exporting of the Linear Gauge as base64 string is not applicable for the SVG format.